jolocom/Stacks-did-method/docs/DID_Method_Spec.md

 - The HTTP or HTTPS URL must resolve to a JSON Web token signed by a secp256k1 public key that hashes to the `owner_address` field (as briefly described in section 1.2).

 The registrar will collect multiple such requests from subdomain owners before broadcasting a new batch of updates.
-It can do this by composing a new zone file which includes all received subdomain opperations, replicating it, and setting a new zone file hash with a [`name-update`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L657) transaction.
+It can do this by composing a new zone file which includes all received subdomain operations, replicating it, and setting a new zone file hash with a [`name-update`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L657) transaction.
 This, in turn, replicates all subdomain operations it contains, and anchors the set of subdomain operations to an on-chain transaction.

 The BNS node's consensus rules ensure that only valid subdomain operations from valid [`name-register`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L609), [`name-update`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L657) or [`name-import`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L438) transactions will ever be stored.